palm25102537/Palm/README.md

-# Greeting, My name is Wasin Hongnak 👋
+# Greeting, My name is Palm 👋

 ### I am a